-- The central region of Bendigo, Castlemaine, Heathcote and Kyneton which is supplied mainly from reservoirs on the Coliban River as well as from Eppalock; - Smaller supplies from multiple systems including the Loddon, Goulburn, Wimmera, Campaspe and groundwater; - o A few communities receive an untreated non-potable supply; - Coliban Water also provides a rural water service to 1,724 properties for irrigation and stock and domestic use around Bendigo; - Our customers are widely spread across the region.
+- Smaller supplies from multiple systems including the Loddon, Goulburn, Wimmera, Campaspe and groundwater; - A few communities receive an untreated non-potable supply; - Coliban Water also provides a rural water service to 1,724 properties for irrigation and stock and domestic use around Bendigo; - Our customers are widely spread across the region.
 That means that we have to run multiple small systems for both water supply and wastewater services, rather than a single large integrated system.
 This increases costs and complexity; - Coliban Water is a leader in the use of the market and competition to deliver high quality, value for money services through BOO/BOOT schemes and contracting out.
 This drives efficiency and risk management, but it means that we have lower capital costs and higher operating costs than other equivalent businesses; - As a region we are facing continued growth.
 This is true both in the Calder Highway corridor and also along the River Murray.
 The overall population of the region is predicted to grow by an average of 1% to 1.4% per year.
 This will result in a 45% increase in overall demand for water by the year 2055 unless we implement additional demand management and water conservation measures and source additional supplies.